Engagement is a serious factor in your reputation and affects whether or not your emails arrive in the recipient’s mailbox or spam folder.

 AND

-See: Customer filter: AND OR logic
+See also: Customer filter: AND OR logic

 Click Save as new segment, name the segment and save it as dynamic.